mne-tools/mne-python/doc/source/manual/convert.rst

     5         Number of samples in the epoch.
     ========  ================================================================================================================================================================================================================

-.. note:: For source modelling purposes, it is recommended    that the MNE Matlab toolbox, see Chapter 10 is employed    to read the measurement info instead of using the channel information    in the raw data info structure described in :ref:`BEHIFJIJ`.
+.. note:: For source modelling purposes, it is recommended    that the MNE Matlab toolbox, see :ref:`ch_matlab` is employed    to read the measurement info instead of using the channel information    in the raw data info structure described in :ref:`BEHIFJIJ`.